ljacqu/wordeval/README.md

 Requirements
 ------------
-- Requires Java 8
+- Java 8
 - Requires you install the [Lombok plugin](https://projectlombok.org/download.html) for your IDE or you won't see the accessors and builders it generates
-- Project is set up with Maven.
-If you don't have Maven, you need to download the dependencies defined in the pom.xml file manually.
+- Maven

 General setup